dengue8830/cookunity-test/README.md

 ## Assumptions

-- We should use a persistence layer like a DB with an ORM in a Kubernetes cluster, but for sake of simplicity we are storing data in memory so just assume that the repository pattern implementation is connecting to a remote clusterized db.
+- I should use a persistence layer like a DB with an ORM in a Kubernetes cluster, but for sake of simplicity I'm storing data in memory so just assume that the repository pattern implementation is connecting to a remote clusterized db.
 - Having in mind the 5 millon request per minute expected traffic, this app should be deployed on a Kubernetes cluster in coordination with a devops having in mind that this app has the next requirements: medium network consumption, low cpu consumption and medium ram consumption.

 ## TODO

-- I'm running out of time for the test, but we should create a docker file.
+- I'm running out of time for the test, but I should create a docker file.

 ## Getting started